-At Russell Street School we use assessment to raise learners' achievement
+At Russell Street School

 - Assessment is firmly embedded into our practice and is both summative and formative. - Assessment of learning (summative assessment) provides a snapshot of what has been learned. - Assessment for learning (AfL) / formative assessment informs the next stage of learning. - Assessment procedures are ongoing and inclusive.